common-voice/cv-sentence-extractor/README.md

 - Get at least 3 different native speakers (ideally linguistics) to review a random sample of 100-500 sentences and estimate the average error ratio and comment (or link their comment) in the PR.

 Once we have your rules into the repo, we will be able to run the extraction from our side and incorporate the sentences into the Common Voice repo.
 But please take note that we have limited resources and we can't guarantee a specific date for us to run this process (we are looking into automating it).

+## Adding another scrape target

+If you find a new open data source that provides a lot of sentences ([Example](https://discourse.mozilla.org/t/using-the-europarl-dataset-with-sentences-from-speeches-from-the-european-parliament/50184/36)), we suggest to not go through through the Sentence Collector but rather adding a scrape target here.
+Before you do so, let's discuss it on [Discourse](https://discourse.mozilla.org/c/voice/) first!

+* In `app.rs`, add a new extraction command - same arguments as the `extract` task, but with a better - more descriptive - name identifying your data source
+* In `loader.rs` write your own loader according to the data structure - the data structure should be fairly simple, you might need to consider writing a separate script to fetch and prepare the sentences first (as we do with the WikiExtractor for Wikipedia)
+* In `app.rs` add a new `else if` in the `start` function to generate your config and start the extraction, passing your own custom loader you wrote